Learning in repeated auctions: Learning theory and auction design

-To exploit this new source of available information (i.e., the past bids), practitioners complemented the classical Bayesian theory with some advanced statistical learning algorithms.
-Indeed, beyond the AI hype, machine learning algorithms are becoming a commodity: the value distribution is no longer coming from some given and fixed prior, but learned (hopefully accurately and efficiently) on historical data.
-This results in data-driven mechanisms whose design use techniques coming from a large variety of fields, including statistics, machine learning, game theory and economics.
-Similarly, bidders on these online platforms are also gathering data and using new statistical learning techniques aiming at improving their bidding strategies against automatised mechanisms.
-This opens many new interesting practical problems, new theoretical questions and new interesting games to study.
+To exploit this new source of available information (i.e., enormous datasets of past bids), practitioners used advanced statistical learning algorithms in connection with the classical Bayesian theory.
+Indeed, beyond the AI hype, machine learning algorithms are now widely applied in the industry for numerous applications: the value distribution is no longer coming from some given and fixed prior, but learned (hopefully accurately and efficiently) on historical -bidding - data.
+The first large-scale field experiment in production showed how engineers at Yahoo could handle their huge datasets to learn an optimal reserve price per key word \citep{OstSch11}.
+This results in data-driven mechanisms whose design use techniques coming from a large variety of fields, including statistics, machine learning, game theory and Economics.
+Similarly, bidders on these online platforms also gather data and use new statistical learning techniques to improve their bidding strategies against automated mechanisms.
+This flood of data and the associated paradigm shift it constitutes opens many new interesting practical problems, new theoretical questions and new interesting games to study.